Boltzmann equation for granular media with thermal force in a weakly inhomogeneous setting

 We shall need the following definition on the convolution of semigroup (corresponding to composition at the level of the resolvent operators).
-If one consider some Banach spaces $X_1$, $X_2$, $X_3$, for two given functions
+If one considers some Banach spaces $X_1$, $X_2$, $X_3$, for two given functions

 the convolution $S_2 \ast S_1 \in L^1(\R_+; \BBB(X_1,X_3))$ is defined as